Business Intelligence

 SQL: Strengths and Weaknesses

 SQL's biggest advantage lies in its widespread adoption.
 It's the backbone of modern cloud data warehouses like BigQuery, Snowflake, and Amazon Redshift, making it the go-to for scalable data processing.
 SQL is highly effective for querying, transforming, and aggregating structured data in traditional data warehousing environments.
-For example, IBM's Big SQL demonstrates this strength by running all 99 TPC-DS queries on a 100 TB scale three times faster than Spark SQL, while using fewer resources - a clear productivity boost [15].
+Decades of query-planner work sit behind that: modern SQL engines complete the full TPC-DS benchmark suite at multi-terabyte scale, and vendor benchmarks in this space are worth reading with the usual scepticism about who ran them.

 SPARQL: Where It Stands Out